How To Make Nail Polish Remover At Home

 Non-Acetone Remover

-1. Pour about 1/4 cup of non-acetone remover into the glass jar.
+1. Pour approximately 1/4 cup of non-acetone remover into the glass jar.

 2. Add a few drops of essential oil (optional) and mix well.

-3. Dip a cotton ball or pad into the non-acetone mixture and wring it out to remove any excess.
+3. Dip a cotton ball or pad into the non-acetone mixture and squeeze out any excess liquid.

 4. Place the cotton ball or pad on your nail and hold it in place for a few seconds.